 We understand that children develop in areas of their learning at different stages, and that social and emotional barriers may put up barriers to learning.
 We encourage children to feel proud of who they are and their achievements, and support their individual learning journey by building confidence, providing engaging learning opportunities, and nurturing creative thinking.

 For our older students, our goal is to ensure no child is not in employment, education, or training following their time with us.
-To inspire and enrich these students, we also offer career support and advice, and visits to local workplaces.
+To inspire and enrich these students, we also offer individualised Career Pathways.

-Across our Primary and KS3 settings, students access their core subjects of maths, English, and science in alignment to the National Curriculum.
+Across our settings, students access their core subjects of maths, English, and science.
+Our delivery aligns to the National Curriculum where possible.

-Through our curriculum headings, we allow students the opportunity to access a broad curriculum covering all areas of the curriculum through thematic blocks of learning, allowing flexibility to incorporate current affairs and the world around us.
+We allow students the opportunity to access a broad curriculum covering all areas of the curriculum whilst allowing flexibility to incorporate current affairs and the world around us.

 Technology – Including Coding, Word Processing, Animation, Media, Design Technology

-Creative – Including Art, Drama, Music, and Crafts, and Physical Education
+Creative – Including Art, Drama, Music, and Physical Education

-Humanities – Including History, Geography, British Values, Politics, and Law
+Humanities – Including History, Geography, British Values through PSHE/ SMSC

-Social – Including PSHE, Modern Foreign Languages, RE, Volunteering, Community work, and Interpersonal skills
+Social – Including PSHE, Modern Foreign Languages (French), RE, and Interpersonal skills

 Secondary Vocational Pathways

-To compliment the KS4 pathway, students are also given the opportunity to study Cookery, Sport, and Uniformed Services qualifications.
+To compliment the KS4 pathway, students are also given the opportunity to study courses which will support them towards a vocation.

 Along with our vocational courses, we support all Y11 learners with careers advice and support in our efforts to reduce the number of children who are NEET (Not in Education, Employment, or Training) post-16.
 We are a registered NCFE Qualification Centre.